openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 After surprise has been determined, each combatant makes an Agility action roll.
 The total of a combatant’s Agility roll is their initiative score.
 The GM may decide to make one roll for each group of monsters instead of tracking every monster’s initiative individually.

 Write down all initiative scores from highest to lowest.
 When taking turns in combat, characters act in order from highest initiative score to lowest.
+In case of ties, characters act in order of their Agility scores (from high to low).
+If Agility scores are also tied, determine order randomly.

 **Note:** If any character is wielding a weapon with the *swift* property at the beginning of combat, they gain advantage on their initiative roll equal to the weapon’s *swift* value (i.e., *swift* 2 provides advantage 2).
 A character may also gain this benefit even if they are not wielding the weapon at the beginning of combat, but in doing so they commit themselves to drawing the weapon on their first turn.